Questions & Answers

 Where did this idea come from?

 Mailing harm reduction supplies isn’t new.
 People who use drugs (PWUD), organizations that serve PWUD, and community activists have been mailing syringes and naloxone for longer than we can say.
 We hope to honor and contribute to the ongoing work of organizers and activists across the country.
-NEXT in particular was inspired by the work of Tracey Helton.
-During the 2016 Harm Reduction Conference, Tracey gave a plenary talk called Radical Harm Reduction: Our Only Choice is Civil Disobedience Tracy’s work was startlingly simple yet effective.
+NEXT Distro in particular was inspired by the work of Tracey Helton.
+During the 2016 Harm Reduction Conference, Tracey gave a plenary talk called Radical Harm Reduction: Our Only Choice is Civil Disobedience Tracey’s work was startlingly simple yet effective.
 How could her work be scaled up and resourced across 50 states?
-This question led to NEXT.
+This question led to NEXT Distro.
 If you’re interested in supporting Tracey’s current work please checkout her GoFundMe page.
 You can also keep up with Tracy through her blog Tracey415.

 Isn’t what you’re doing illegal?